Institutes of Agriculture, Bydgoszcz

-The Institutes of Agriculture of Bydgoszcz are a complex of historic buildings belonging today to city public administration, focused since their erection to teaching and research.
+The Institutes of Agriculture are a complex of historic buildings in Bydgoszcz, Poland.
+Today they belong to city public administration, focused since their erection to teaching and research.
 They are located in the area delineated by Ossoliński Alley, Powstańców Wielkopolskich Alley, and Karol Szymanowski Street.
 The ensemble dates back from the early 20th century and is registered since 1992 on the Kuyavian-Pomeranian Voivodeship Heritage List.

 Location

 The architectural group of buildings, located in the eastern part of downtown Bydgoszcz, covers an area of 7.5hectares.
 In the 2010s, two recent edifices have been added in the east of the area: